microsoft/CCF/sphinx/source/getting_started.rst

 Tests
 -----

-Tests can be run through ctest:
+Tests can be started through the tests.sh wrapper for ctest:

 .. code-block:: bash

     cd build
-    ctest -VV
+    ./tests.sh -VV

 Sanitizers
 ``````````